jhpyle/docassemble/_docs/documents.md

 variables`.
 In other cases, you will need to manually format your numbers, for example by writing something like `${ '%.3f' % ounces_of_gold }`.

+<a name="skip undefined"></a>If you want to assemble a PDF with `pdf
+template file` and produce a file even if some of the variables needed for the fields are undefined, set `skip undefined` to `True`.
+If `skip undefined` is true, then blanks will be substituted for any fields for which a value cannot be determined due to a variable being undefined.
+You can also set `skip undefined` to a Python expression that evaluates to a true or false value.
+This setting also works with `docx template file` when `field code`, `code`, or `field variables` is used.

 ## <a name="list field names"></a>How to get a list of field names in a PDF file